Graham5040/EE893-CO2-Sensor-on-ESP8266/README.md

 CO2 [ppm] fast mode 704
 Returncode 0
 CO2 [ppm] accurate mode 685

+There is some error just under 1% when Returncode is 2, i2c data not available.

 Don't forget that the EE893 is 5V to 7V so need i2C level shifters to the ESP.